-DELIVERABLE D 2.1: STUDY OF NEEDS ASSESMENT AT EUROPEAN AND NATIONAL LEVEL
+DELIVERABLE D 2.1: STUDY OF NEEDS ASSESSMENT AT EUROPEAN AND NATIONAL LEVEL

 Needs Assessment report summarises findings from desk and field research in seven (7) partner countries (Latvia, Spain, Greece, Malta, Lithuania, Ireland and Romania) aiming to contribute in the provision of innovative solutions to increase the number of young women in the digital economy through mapping the theory, practices and policies that underpin the understanding of young women needs regarding access to technology and digital training as well as labour market needs.